BJD's Sulochana Das becomes first woman mayor of Bhubaneswar civic body | www.lokmattimes.com

 "We aim to become 'People's mayor' and be easily accessible to the public.
 People will not have to come with their complaints, rather we will go to them and ask their problems and solve them.
 I started my career as a social activist, so I am well aware of the problems of Bhubaneswar.
 Water-logging is a big issue here; we will work on eradicating all such problems," said Das.

-With Sulochana's victory, BJD has won the Mayor seats in two Municipal Corporations - Bhubaneswar and Berhampur.
+With Sulochana's victory, BJD has won the Mayor seats in three Municipal Corporations - Bhubaneswar, Cuttack and Berhampur.
 The elections were held on 108 municipal bodies, BJD won 95 of them.

 ( With inputs from ANI )